omathestudio/cvd-report/README.md

 # Cardiovascular Disease Report

-This project is inspired by my year 2 university project proposal titled “The effectiveness of docosahexaenoic acid at reducing inflammation in patients with cardiovascular disease”.
+This project is inspired by my year 2 university project proposal titled **“The effectiveness of docosahexaenoic acid at reducing inflammation in patients with cardiovascular disease”**.
 I downloaded the dataset off of [Kaggle](https://www.kaggle.com/datasets/alphiree/cardiovascular-diseases-risk-prediction-dataset).
-The data has already been cleaned and processed, however I wanted to process the data using SQL queries to create a dashboard of data figures.
+The data has already been cleaned and processed, however, I wanted to use SQL and Tableau to create a dashboard of data figures.

 ## Table of Contents